-Figure A-1: Fabric-based Adder/Subtracter
+Figure A-1: FPGA Logic Interconnect Based Adder/Subtracter

 (Carryin available as an input even for subtract operations)

 UG369_A_02_111208

 Figure A-2: Adder/Subtracter with Optional Carry Inputs

 The DSP48E1 slice uses the second implementation extended to 3-input adders with a CARRYIN input as shown in Figure A-3.
 This allows DSP48E1 SIMD operations to perform subtract operations without a CARRYIN for each smaller add/subtract unit.